 James currently works at the South Downs National Park Authority where he is Head of Income Generation and Marketing.

-Lucille Thompson is Leader of Winchester City Council and is responsible for partnership working.
-She has extensive Local Government experience both in London where she served as a councillor on the London Borough of Waltham Forest and then in Buckhurst Hill Essex where she helped set up and became a member of the newly formed Parish Council.
+Lucille Thompson is a member of Cabinet at Winchester City Council with responsibility for Business and Culture.
+A former Leader of the City Council, she has extensive Local Government experience both in London where she served as a councillor on the London Borough of Waltham Forest and then in Buckhurst Hill Essex where she helped set up and became a member of the newly formed Parish Council.
 She moved to Winchester in 2005.